evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive_Touring/_index.md

 ### Navigation System

-The built-in navigation system uses detailed maps and offers advanced route planning where you can define the target charge level at your destination or during charging stops.
+The built-in navigation system uses detailed maps and offers advanced route planning, allowing you to define the target charge level at your destination or during charging stops.
 The system provides real-time traffic information ensuring an efficient and stress-free journey.

 ### Preinstalled Apps